JD2033234123423/IC_50_Logistic_regression_project/README.md

 # -IC_50_Logistic_regression_project
 A simple programme to determine a compounds IC50 using it's smiles against the CHEMBL database This module predicts a compounds IC50 from an input smiles string using logistic regression.
-The data preparation steps have been adapted from: 'https://github.com/dataprofessor/bioinformatics_freecodecamp/blob/main/CDD_ML_Part_1_Acetylcholinesterase_Bioactivity_Data_Concised.ipynb'
+The data pre preparation steps have been adapted from: 'https://github.com/dataprofessor/bioinformatics_freecodecamp/blob/main/CDD_ML_Part_1_Acetylcholinesterase_Bioactivity_Data_Concised.ipynb'

 The training set used must be for the same biological target as the query.

+Please ensure: Pandas, numpy, RDkit, SKlearn and chembl_webresource_client are all installed before attempting to run the programme

 To run execute: